-Here are the key factors we want to discuss: will the light actually meet your objective, how much does it cost to operate, warranty/lifespan, and is it USA Made?
+Here are the key factors we want to discuss: Will the light actually meet your objective, how much does it cost to operate, warranty/lifespan, and is it USA Made?
 We will finish the article with a description of the factors we face as a small business and where our pricing fits in the overall picture of grow light options.
 (Hint – what role does the middle-man play in the pricing?)

-Will This Grow Light Work for Your Needs?
+Will These Lights Work for Your Needs?

-The first question we ask anyone who is considering our lights is, “what do you want to do?”
+The first question we ask anyone who is considering our lights is, “What do you want to do?”
 More specifically, do you want to start seeds?
 Do you want to keep houseplants healthy?
 Do you want to grow food at home?
 Are you planning to grow a specialized crop?
 We can’t emphasize enough that all grow lights are not created equally, and you need to understand if the light will really do a good job for its intended purpose.
 For a truly deep dive into understanding how a grow light works, which can be very useful when shopping, we refer you to another article on our website, titled “Everything You Need to Know About Grow Lights.”
 We reference this only if you want to spend more time studying the topic.
 Otherwise, keep on reading here and we’ll cover the basics you need to know.

 When we look at any grow light, we are looking for any data we can find about PAR performance, because this is the only measurement that scientifically quantifies the “output” for plant growth.
 So, if a grow light you are considering doesn’t give you any PAR measurements, you are very likely looking at a light that will perform at the most basic level – meaning it might do a decent job of starting your seeds or keeping your houseplant alive – but the chances that it will help you grow tomatoes indoors is unlikely.

-How Much Does the Grow Light Cost to Operate?
+How Much Do They Cost to Operate?

 To get some idea of how much it will cost to operate the light, look at how much power the light draws – how many hours a day it runs, how much power it draws, and what is your cost per kilowatt hour.
-For example, a 33″ Happy Leaf grow light uses 45 watts of power, for 16 hours a day, at 10 cents per kilowatt hour, would cost you 7.2 cents per day to operate.
-(To find out how much you pay for a kilowatt hour, refer to your monthly electric bill.)
+For example, a 33″ Happy Leaf grow light uses 45 watts of power, for 16 hours a day, at 10 cents per kilowatt hour, which would cost you 7.2 cents per day to operate.
+(To find out how much you pay for a kilowatt-hour, refer to your monthly electric bill.)
 The Happy Leaf lights produce 5 times more useable energy for your plants for the same cost as it would to run a fluorescent light.
 (The HL light can provide light for a 2′ x 3′ area for your plants.)
 So, this is the “footprint” which is also important to know.
 For an annual cost of running a Happy Leaf light every day for 16 hours a day, would be $26 a year.